Default Font for Comments

 13. Click on OK to close the Modify Style dialog box.

-There are, in reality, three different styles you may want to modify, following the same steps as just outlined.
+That being said, all the other attributes of your text can be changed as described in the steps above.
+There are, in reality, three different styles you may want to modify, following the steps already outlined.
 These styles control different elements of the comments:

 • Comment Reference.
 This style controls how the comment is referenced and numbered in the main body of the document.
 Comment references (and thus this style) are only used if you are viewing your document in Draft view.